 At Cave Vineyard in Ste.
 Genevieve, pick out your favorite wine(s) and a picnic lunch up top in the tasting room, then take an easy walk down to enjoy your feast in the cave.
 Shuttles are available most weekends during summer and fall.

-And for liquid refreshment for adults, relive the Prohibition era at one of Missouri's underground speakeasies, like Manifesto and P.S.
+And for liquid refreshment for adults, relive the Prohibition era at one of Missouri’s underground speakeasies, like P.S.
 Speakeasy at Hotel Phillips in Kansas City…the Thaxton in St. Louis…and El Puerco Ciego at 1785 Restaurant in St. Joseph.

 Dip below the surface and explore the Show-Me State underground.